Kardashian Diet Secrets: Khloe Gives Up Dairy, Kourtney Does 100 Squats A Day

 “Kourtney wants me to have like gluten-free Oreos, but they’re nasty,” Khloe said.
 “If I’m having an Oreo, it’s gonna be a real Oreo.”

 Kourtney Kardashian has been revealing her post-baby workout.
 The 37-year-old took to her app to tell her fans how she tones her abs and glutes on a regular basis, reports Elite Daily.
-But, it looks like you’re going to need some equipment such as a 2X mini pro by Waff, 20-25lb. kettlebells or free weights, a Bosu ball, and a 12-inch resistance band.
+But it looks like you’re going to need some equipment such as a 2X mini pro by Waff, 20-25lb. kettlebells or free weights, a Bosu ball, and a 12-inch resistance band.

 Here is Kardashian’s workout, in case you’re wondering: